byu/serf/README.md

   to be used to deserialize the ENV for a handler action method.
 3. Messages MAY override `Message#kind` instance method or `Message.kind`
-  class method to specify a message `kind` that is different than the tableized name of the implementing ruby class.
+  class method to specify a message `kind` that is different than the underscored name of the implementing ruby class.
 4. Messages MAY override `Message#to_msgpack`, `Message#to_json`, or
   `Message#to_hash` to get alternate serialization.